Christian Walker Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.03 team ERA ranks 12th across all MLB pitching staffs.
+- The Brewers' 4.08 team ERA ranks 12th across all league pitching staffs.

-- The Brewers rank 24th in baseball in home runs surrendered (92 total, 1.3 per game).
+- Brewers pitchers combine to allow 94 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- In his last outing on Tuesday against the Minnesota Twins, the right-hander went six innings, giving up three earned runs while surrendering seven hits.
+- The right-hander's most recent appearance came on Wednesday against the Minnesota Twins, when he went five innings, surrendering four earned runs while giving up five hits.

+- The 32-year-old has amassed an ERA of 4.71, with 8.2 strikeouts per nine innings, in 12 games this season.
+Opponents are batting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.